katossky/katossky.github.io/index.md

 ## Why this website?

-Starting on July, 1<sup>st</sup>, I will be riding my bike accross Europe from Trondheim (Norway) to Santiago (Spain) along *The Pigrim Way*.
+Starting on July, 1<sup>st</sup>, I will be riding my bike accross Europe from Trondheim (Norway) to Santiago (Spain) along *The Pigrims' Route*.
 I simultaneously decided it was good timing for launching a website that would summarize my diverse activities: from statistics to cooking, from biking to gardening.

 ## What can I find here?

-For now, this site is hosting [a journey planner](plan-your-journey-on-the-pilgrim-way) (in construction), intended for helping those who also want to ride *The Pigrims' Route*, and a series of topical blogs, especially two about my bike tour: [a narrative one](blogs/a-ride-on-the-pilgrims-route), and [a technical one](blogs/journey-planner-the-making-of).
+For now, this site is hosting [a journey planner](plan-your-journey-on-the-pilgrims-route) (in construction), intended for helping those who also want to ride *The Pigrims' Route*, and a series of topical blogs, especially two about my bike tour: [a narrative one](blogs/a-ride-on-the-pilgrims-route), and [a technical one](blogs/journey-planner-the-making-of).

 ## Latest posts